Risk Management

 (3) Risks related to technology and quality

-Serious accidents and defects related to technology and quality triggering serious contractual non-conformity may cause large repair costs, construction delays, reputational damage and the like, and are likely to impact our business results and corporate valuation.
+Serious accidents/defects related to technology and quality triggering serious contractual non-conformity may cause large repair costs, construction delays, reputational damage and the like, and are likely to impact our business performance and corporate valuation.

 We share our business principles of “customer first” and “quality assurance” within the Company, and strive to further improve quality control.